plotly/plotly.py/doc/python/horizontal-vertical-shapes.md

 ### Horizontal and Vertical Lines and Boxes (Autoshapes) in Plotly.py

+*introduced in plotly 4.12*

 Horizontal and vertical lines and rectangles (autoshapes) that span an entire plot can be added via the `add_hline`, `add_vline`, `add_hrect`, and `add_vrect` methods of `plotly.graph_objects.Figure`.
+Shapes added with these methods are added as [layout shapes](/python/shapes) (as shown when doing `print(fig)`, for example).
 These shapes are fixed to the endpoints of one axis, regardless of the range of the plot, and fixed to data coordinates on the other axis.
-For example
+The following shows some possibilities, try panning and zooming the resulting figure to see how the shapes stick to some axes:

 ```python